danpoynor/omdb-api-data-analysis/README.md

 # Open Movie Database (OMDb) API Data Analysis

-Gathers data on 50 Oscar-winning movies using their IMDB ids, saves the information to a CSV file, and answers a few data analysis questions about the movies using JupyterLab.
+Gathers data for Oscar-winning movies using their IMDB ids, saves the information to a CSV file, and answers a few data analysis questions about the movies using JupyterLab.

 ---

 ## Files Included

-* `requirements.txt`
+* `requirements.txt` - Keeps track of modules used so other developers can run the project.
+* `.env.example`- Should be renamed `.env` and filled out with your own API key.
 * `oscar_winners.csv` - CSV file containing Movie Titles an dIMDb IDs to be used in analysis.
 * `movie_requests.py` - Used to access data and creates a new CSV file named `movies.csv` automatically.
 * `movie_analysis` - A Jupyter Notebook containing the analysis.
-* `.env.example`

 ---